Sa Re Ga Ma Pa Seniors: Host

-Season 1
+Sa Re Ga Ma Pa Seniors Season 1

 The first season was aired on Zee Tamil from 15 October 2017 until 14 April 2018 on every Saturday and Sunday.
 It is a new season of the show Sa Re Ga Ma Pa Lil Champs.
 The judges are playback singer and music composer Vijay Prakash, playback singer Karthik and playback singer Srinivas, host by Anchor Archana Chandhoke.

+Sa Re Ga Ma Pa had crossover with Dance Jodi Dance 2.0 titled as "SaReGaMaPa & DJD 2.0 MahaSangamam" for the first time in Tamil television two Reality shows had cross over.

 On 15 April 2018 during the live telecast of the Grand Finale of the show, Varsha emerged as the title winner of the inaugural edition of the Sa Re Ga Ma Pa Seniors and Rockstar Ramani Ammal claimed the first runners-up trophy.